top of page

 Family Building Consultations for Donor Conception

 You may be wondering why this is necessary.
-After all, people have babies all the time without talking to a therapist.
+After all, people have babies all the time without talking to a therapist!

 In recent years, adult donor-conceived people have been telling the fertility industry that it needs to do better by them.
 The Donor Recipient consultation is one step in that direction.
+It's recommended for everyone using donor conception, but the individual meetings should be tailored to YOUR NEEDS.

 What the consultation is: